What Is SMS? The Complete Guide to Short Message Service

 Mass texting laws are in place that regulate the way businesses send SMS messages to prevent spam and abuse.

-These were pretty basic a few years back, but as texting has become mainstream, the regulations have picked up.
+These were pretty basic about 10 years back, but as texting has become mainstream, the regulations have picked up.

 So you need to be compliant with those laws to prevent fines or penalties.

-A2P 10DLC, for example, which is short for application-to-person 10-digit long code (it’s a mouthful, I know), is the new standard for text messaging in the US that requires businesses to register with The Campaign Registry to ensure their messages meet the requirements of carriers.
+A2P 10DLC, for example, which is short for application-to-person 10-digit long code (it’s a mouthful, I know), is the standard for text messaging in the U.S. The mobile carriers require businesses to register for 10DLC with The Campaign Registry to ensure their text messages meet their standards.

 Otherwise, you run the risk of heavy filtering and extra fees.

-And by getting on board, it has several major benefits for your business, including increased throughput with your messages, higher deliverability, higher open rate, and more engagement.
+And by getting onboard, it has several major benefits for your business, including increased throughput with your messages, higher deliverability, and more engagement.

 What is SMS FAQs